dbashford/mimosa-bower/README.md

 If mimosa-bower cannot identify the `main` file for a package because it hasn't been provided by the package author mimosa-bower will indicate that via a console log message.
 The `bower.copy.mainOverrides` can be used to indicate which files from the package are to use used.

 ## New Commands

+The following commands are added to Mimosa when mimosa-bower is included in a project.

 ### bower & bower:install